eldoyle/PythonIntro/_episodes/09-numpy.md

 column 3.

 > ## Taking a subset
-> How would you print out the last two columns of the middle two rows of the array `data`?
+> How would you print out the last two columns of the middle and bottom two rows of the array `data`?
 >
 > Your output should look like this:
-> > [[ 82.3171  185.823]
+> > [[ 154.
+155.]
-> > [ 64.7318 151.812]]
+> >  [ 171.
+172.]]
 > {: .output}
 > > ## Solution:
-> > `print(data[1:3, 8:10])` will print the values that you want.
-Since the array has 4 rows, the middle rows are located at
+> > `print(data[1:3, 13:15])` will print the values that you want.
+Since the array has 3 rows, the middle row is located at
-> > indexes 1 and 2 (remember: 0-based indexing).
-We include 1:3 because indexing is *up to, but not inclusive*.
-Similarly,
+> > index 1 and the bottom row at index 2 (remember: 0-based indexing).
+We include 1:3 because indexing is *up to, but not
+> > inclusive*.
-> > since we have 10 columns, 8:10 will return the last two columns, located at indexes 8 and 9.
+> > Similarly, since we have 15 columns, 13:15 will return the last two columns, located at indexes 13 and 14.
 > {: .solution}
 {: .challenge}

 ## Calling Functions on the numpy array
 Python is able to do simple arithmetic operations on numpy arrays.
-For example, we can multiply each value in the array * 2
+For example, we can divide each value in the array by 2
 ~~~
-doubledata = data*2
+scaleData = data/2
 print(data)
-print(doubledata)
+print(scaleData)
 ~~~
 {: .language-python}

-We can do similar operations using `+`, `-`, and `/` (the division operator).
+We can do similar operations using `+`, `-`, and `*` (the multiplication operator).

 However, we often want to do more complicated operations, such as taking an average, or finding the minimum or maximum value.
 For example, the code below will find the average value of the entire dataset.